 Agriculture is a viable and dynamic industry integrated within New Hampshire communities.
 The diverse agricultural products and services influence the State’s character and quality of life.

-Some 4,200 individual operations qualify as commercial farms in New Hampshire, managing 470,000 acres including crop, pasture, maple and Christmas tree production, conservation and other agricultural uses.
+More than 4,900 individual operations qualify as farms in New Hampshire, managing 380,000 acres including crop, pasture, maple and Christmas tree production, conservation and other agricultural uses.
 The state’s farms produce a wide variety of conventional bulk commodity crops, with milk and apples being the most significant.
 New Hampshire farms produce many specialty and horticultural crops for markets both within and beyond the state.